 The Fall Retreat is at Camp Lee in Anniston, Alabama (70 Camp Lee Main Road, Anniston, Alabama 36207, phone: (256)238.8941, www.camplee.org).
 Camp Lee is not owned by Teen Advisors, but we have been holding Fall Retreats there for several years and know the staff well.
 Students stay in cabins (divided by gender) that have electricity, air conditioning, and bathrooms/showers.
 It’s not luxury accommodations, but they’re comfortable.
 Camp Lee also provides meals.
+If you have any concerns about the venue or previous Fall Retreat experiences, please feel free to contact us.

 The Fall Retreat has several purposes.
 (1) The retreat will allow you to meet Teen Advisors from your school and from schools around Columbus.
 (2) You’ll spend a lot of time talking about the purpose of Teen Advisors, how it began, what Teen Advisors stand for, and why it’s important.
 (3) You’ll learn some details about what you’ll be doing the next year as a Teen Advisor.
 (4) You’ll have the opportunity to sign the Teen Advisor Contract.
 If you choose to sign, you will be a Teen Advisor and will commit to living with integrity and abstaining (staying away from) drugs, alcohol, and sexual activity.
 We’ll spend a lot of time talking about the contract and how it works.